 Although some properties are owned by the US Government, such as that prime Washington DC real estate piece at 1600 Pennsylvania Ave NW, which is unlikely to be up for resale anytime soon, most real property in the United States is privately owned, therefore it will come up for sale and trade hands at least once in its existence.

-With all of that buying and selling of real property, those who help buyers and sellers find the right piece of property, sell a piece of property or just help people through the process of sale are, of course, in high demand.
+With all of that buying and selling of real estate property, those who help home buyers and home sellers find the right piece of property, sell a piece of property or just help people through the process of sale are, of course, in high demand.
 In the US, those “helpers” are members of the real estate industry.
 Many names could refer to the same job description, but in fact Realtors and Real Estate Agents are not the same person.
 Many people do not know the difference between a realtor or real estate agent.

 Real estate agent is the most known term in this profession when it comes to customers looking to buy or sell a home.
 Perhaps that’s why they love to join The Official Real Estate Agent Directory®.